Learn about the nutrition guidelines for plant-based children in this post and download a free guide of food groups to include in their diet

 Protein is important for children as they are in a growing phase of their lives.
 Ensuring they are getting enough through a variety of sources ensures they are meeting their energy needs for proper growth.
 All plants have some amount of protein.
 Plant sources such as tofu, lentils, beans, peanut butter, and veggie burgers are all great options for children.
 Children between the ages of 4-6 years old need about 5 servings per day but total amount does vary per child.

 Vitamin D helps maintain healthy bones and teeth with the help of calcium.
 Plant-based foods are typically not a good source and must be obtained through sun exposure, fortified plant beverages, or a supplement.
-Children between 1 - 8 years old need need about 15mcg per day.
+Exclusive breastfed infants should be supplemented with 400 IU per day starting at birth.
+Children between 1 - 8 years old need need about 15mcg per day (or 600IU).

 Zinc helps the immune system fight off colds and helps with wound healing as well.
 Plant sources include fortified cereals, beans, nuts, and tofu.
+Ensure to include a variety of legumes, nuts, and seeds in their diet to meet zinc requirements.
 Children need about 3 - 5mg per day.

 Vitamin B12 is an important vitamin that helps nerves and other cells stay healthy and helps prevent anemia.
 Infants and children who do not get enough may develop failure to thrive or have problems with certain body movements.
 Vitamin B12 is naturally found only in animal foods and not plant foods.
 Infants can obtain Vitamin B12 through mom’s breastmilk/formula and children through fortified plant beverages, meat analogs, and/or supplement.
 Children ages 4-8 years need about 1.2 mcg/day.
 Exclusive vegan kids are recommended to take a supplement from the time they begin eating solid foods.